evgeniy-novikov/salt-formula-users/README.md

 absent_users:				- not change
   - canonical				- user with you want to delete from your system
 ```
+if not need sudo change "Ture" on "False"

 if not need to delete some user comment to this parameters
 ```bash